 Pay for your transfer

-MoneyGram will convert your money in the recipient's currency and send it to him through the selected pay-out option.
+MoneyGram converts your money to the recipient's currency and sends it via the selected pay-out option.

 MoneyGram is rarely the cheapest option

 This indicator is based on the percentage of searches on Monito for which %PSP% is the cheapest provider

 MoneyGram is generally not the most competitive option